 FAQ

-Is Methylisothiazolinone banned in baby products?
+Is Methylisothiazolinone safe in baby wipes?

 Not sure about an ingredient?